Las Vegas Grammar School (Las Vegas Boulevard, Las Vegas, Nevada): History

-The school, also known as the Historic Fifth Street School since it was located on Fifth Street (now Las Vegas Boulevard), was constructed in 1936.
+The school was constructed in 1936 to replace the previous Clark County High School (1917–1934) which was destroyed by fire.
+Opened as “Las Vegas Grammar School” it came to be informally known as Fifth Street School when Las Vegas Blvd was still called Fifth Street.
+The school was used until 1966.

 The building was added to the National Register of Historic Places on May 20, 1988.

 The school has undergone an extensive $9.5 million renovation.
 The interior has been configured to allow its return as an education facility.
 The school is home to: